esp-rs/esp-openthread/README.md

 ## Status

-The examples (native OpenThread UDP sockets; `embassy-net` integration; SRP) build and run on Espressif MCUs, with testing for NRF pending.
+The examples (native OpenThread UDP sockets; `embassy-net` integration; SRP) build and run on Espressif MCUs, and on the NRF52840.
-The SRP code is not completely tested yet though.

 ## Testing